Professional information

 Directories

-• Chambers UK Bar – Recommended as leading junior in Commercial Dispute Resolution (Band 1); Professional Negligence (Band 1); Clinical Negligence (Band 3); and Product Liability (Band 1)
+• Chambers UK Bar – Recommended as a leading silk in Commercial Dispute Resolution; Professional Negligence; Professional Discipline; Clinical Negligence; and Product Liability

 Quotes